 11000 – Airbnb Payment Clearing Account (Asset) | $2440 |

-In your Bnbtally listings, we recommend to set the owner as the customer for each invoice.
+In your Tallybreeze listings, we recommend to set the owner as the customer for each invoice.
 We also recommend creating two classes in QuickBooks: one parent class for the owner and another sub-class for the listing.
 See below example:

-With Bnbtally, you’re also able to automate the creation of additional bills and invoices for each reservation.
+With Tallybreeze (formerly Bnbtally), you’re also able to automate the creation of additional bills and invoices for each reservation.
 Consider the following:

-All of the above settings can be quickly set up using Bnbtally’s presets for your listings.
+All of the above settings can be quickly set up using Tallybreeze’s presets for your listings.
 Here’s how to set up these presets…

 From here, presets will be loaded as your listing accounting rules and you can edit as needed.